Technique-agnostic exoplanet demography for the Roman era -- I. Testing a demography retrieval framework using simulated Kepler-like transit datasets: Technique-agnostic exoplanet demography

 For our test of the TAED framework, we simulate a \textit{Kepler}-like transit-observables by generating BGM stellar catalogues towards the \textit{Kepler} field location\footnote{\url{https://keplergo.github.io/KeplerScienceWebsite}}.
 We simulate stars within 0.1 square degree pencil beams centred around each of the 21 \textit{Kepler} detector array modules as shown in Figure \ref{fig:kepfov}.
 This spatial sampling enables realistic simulation of host star populations across the \textit{Kepler} field, accounting for Galactic structure and stellar diversity.

 Whilst the expected \textit{Roman} transit sample is expected to dwarf that from \textit{Kepler}, \textit{Kepler} nonetheless provides a useful testbed for simulating transit samples of significant size.
 Additionally, the \textit{Kepler} completeness is well characterised and is publicly available through KeplerPORTs \citep{Burke2015TERRESTRIALSAMPLE}.
-This means we can simulate a transit sample using a realistic efficiency framework that we may expect to share some qualitative similarity with the framework that will be ultimately developed for \textit{Roman}, even though, quantitatively, the \textit{Roman} and \textit{Kepler} detection efficiencies will be very different.
+KeplerPORTs provides per-target detection contours giving the recovery fraction as a function of orbital period and planet radius.
+These contours are constructed via a multiple-event statistic (MES)-based detection-efficiency model in which the MES estimate depends on stellar parameters and per-target noise/coverage products \citep{2017ksci.rept...19B}.
+This allows us to simulate a transit sample using a realistic efficiency framework that we may expect to share some qualitative similarity with the framework that will be ultimately developed for \textit{Roman}, even though, quantitatively, the \textit{Roman} and \textit{Kepler} detection efficiencies will be very different.

 The output from BGM comprises catalogues of artificial stars with distance, magnitudes and colours in several Johnson-Cousins passbands, stellar effective temperature, surface gravity, mass, and radius.
 Colour-magnitude relations from \citet{Jordi2006EmpiricalSystems} and \citet{Brown2011KEPLERCLASSIFICATION} are used to transform from Johnson-Cousins bands to \textit{Kepler} $K_p$ magnitudes.
 Our final shortlist of BGM stars was obtained by keeping only BGM stars that were deemed close analogues of \textit{Kepler} stars.
 This selection is detailed in Section \ref{sec:kepler}.